tidymodels/tidypredict/cran-comments.md

 This is a resubmission.
 In this version I have:

 - Quoted software names in the DESCRIPTION file
+- Removed quotes from functions